The adic tame site: Coherent cohomology for discretely ringed adic spaces

-in~$\mathcal{B}$ coming from commutative diagrams (\ref{diagramneighborhoodbasis}) as before.
-We may assume that~$I$ is finite.
+in~$\mathcal{B}$ coming from commutative diagrams (\ref{diagramneighborhoodbasis}) as before and assume in addition that~$I$ is finite and that all~$T_i$ are affine.
+Every covering of~$\Spa(Y,T)$ in~$\mathcal{B}$ is dominated by one of this type.
 We want to examine the \v{C}ech complex

 By \cref{restrictionisomorphism} this complex does not change if we replace~$Y$ and~$Y_i$ by $\bigcap_{i \in I} Y_i$.
 We may thus assume that $Y = Y_i$ for all~$i \in I$.
-By the same argument as before we may assume that the compactifications $\bar{T}_i$ are the same for all~$i$: $\bar{T} := \bar{T}_i$.
-Then by \cref{structuresheaf} the above \v{C}ech complex equals
+By the same argument as before, we may find a locally projective birational morphism $\pi:T' \to T$ with~$T'$ regular and open subschemes~$T_i'$ of~$T'$ such that the morphisms $T'_i \to T$ factor through locally projective birational morphisms $\pi_i:T_i' \to T_i$.
+Since the adic spaces $\Spa(Y,T_i')$ cover $\Spa(Y,T')$, it follows that the schemes~$T_i'$ cover~$T'$.
+The following diagram summarizes the situation:

+where the morphisms~$\pi_i$ and $\pi$ are locally projective birational and all schemes in the diagram are regular.